sciZer0/7/v/README.md

 <h1>4 &nbsp Decreasing Circulating Supply</h1>

-The whole Maximum Supply is created at the Genesis Block.

-Gas Fees are paid in the Vote token (in Hands).
+Transaction Fees are paid in the Vote token (in Hands).

-All Gas fees (100%) are burned.
+All Transaction fees (100%) are burned.

-This all results in decreasing the Vote token's Circulating Supply from day one.
+This results in decreasing the Vote token's Circulating Supply from day one.

 <i><b>
 Decreasing Circulating Supply is the impossible thing for each of the existing blockchains.